Lelebees/TrackOS/README.md

 Please use this GitHub repo as an issue tracker/ code source.
 You can freely copy and use TrackOS so long as you do not steal the script.
 (With which I mean, copy the script and call it your own.
 If you wish to make small changes, these are allowed, but please credit me for making the original.)

-Despite me discontinuing the script, I will continue to fix issues with the script as they arise.
+Despite me discontinuing the script, I will continue to fix major issues with the script as they arise.
 If a keen update breaks the script you'll hear about a fix soon enough.